zpl99/STSR-Seg/README.md

 The code of the Spatiotemporal aware Super-Resolution SEGmentation framework (STSR-Seg).
 The STSR-Seg is utilized to produce the China Building Rooftop Area (CBRA) dataset.

-The page is still being organized, the paper related to the method is being reviewed by the journal "Earth System Science Data (ESSD)".

 ### Requirements
 1. Use conda to create vitrual environment and activate it
 ```